testing200325/phish_hunter/README.md

 After all, this is based off of a public, publication...

-The example below is nearly 55% accuracy, and some of these URLs are pretty smart.
-Again, how good is the competition creating the Phishing sites?
+The example below is nearly 55% accuracy.
+Some URLs shown are pretty well-designed and would bypass this AI in the current state.

-That's just how I feel about it after my experience in writing AI for the first time.

-Nothing is perfect in an imperfect world..but what do I know?

 Have fun,